LETS-C: Leveraging Text Embedding for Time Series Classification: Trade-offs: Model Accuracy vs. Parameter Complexity

 \section{Trade-offs: Model Accuracy vs. Parameter Complexity}

-Table \ref{table:tradeoff_accuracy_parameters} illustrates the trade-off between model accuracy and the complexity of training parameters in our model, which utilizes both embeddings and time series data as inputs to a lightweight framework.
+Table \ref{appendixtable:tradeoff_accuracy_parameters} illustrates the trade-off between model accuracy and the complexity of training parameters in our model, which utilizes both embeddings and time series data as inputs to a lightweight framework.
+To vary model size, we adjust the number of linear and convolution layers in the classification head, ranging from 1 to 5 layers each, creating model variants of different sizes.

+Across all datasets, we find that significant reductions in model parameters result in only a minimal loss of accuracy.
 This trade-off between model accuracy and parameter complexity is data-dependent.
 However, we generally observe a trend where a reduction in parameters leads to only a slight decrease in accuracy.
 Next, let's take a closer look at three datasets: Heartbeat, PEMS-SF, and Spoken Arabic Digits, to understand how these trade-offs manifest in different contexts.